Tai Chi Does Not Heal

 - Tai Chi = the principles of Qigong + martial arts = healthy blood flow achieved through applied effort over time + martial arts.

-Tai Chi does not heal, actually you do and your body does!
+Tai Chi does not heal, your body does!
 The healing comes from your actions.
 Think active not passive.